Chad

 ๐Ÿ“œ Timeline of N’Djamena

-1900: N’Djamena founded as a military outpost.1960: N’Djamena becomes the capital of independent Chad.
+1900: N’Djamena is founded as a military outpost.1960: N’Djamena becomes the capital of independent Chad.

-1990: The capital is relocated following political turmoil.
+1990: The capital is relocated due to political changes.

-Today: N’Djamena stands as a bustling metropolis and cultural melting pot.
+Today: N’Djamena is a bustling city and cultural center.

 ๐Ÿ“Š Quick Stats